 For Quinoa Crepes:

 - To cook, heat a crepe pan or small non stick skillet (an 8-inch works well) over medium high heat.
 Add a small amount of coconut oil to the pan and gently tilt to coat.
-Cook for 1-2 minutes, or until the crepe looks set, then carefully turn using a thin spatula.
+Cook for 1-2 minutes, or until the crepe looks set, then carefully flip over using a thin spatula.
 Cook for another 1-2 minutes, then transfer to a plate to keep warm.
 Repeat until all the batter has been used.
 Should yield 9-12 crepes.

 - Spread a small amount of chocolate hazelnut spread on the plate to help the crepes stick.
 Lay down one crepe, and apply the spread again.
 Add a layer of berries.
 Repeat until the stack is the desired height.